kageoni/ng2-modal-module/README.md

 8. [Version](#version)

 ### <a name="description"></a>1.
 Description
-`modal-module` or `ModalModule` is a module for angular2 which exposes the bootstrap modal component (no jQuery required!!!) with the service `ModalWindowService` which makes the component usage easier.
+`ng2-modal-module` or `ModalModule` is a module for angular2 which exposes the bootstrap modal component (no jQuery required!!!) with the service `ModalWindowService` which makes the component usage easier.
 It is based on [rx-pubsub](https://www.npmjs.com/package/rx-pubsub).